Skip to content

 Cons

 The 18V AmpShare battery platform means it’s compatible with the broader Bosch Professional ecosystem.
-It’s one of the lighter cordless heat guns available — check manufacturer specs for exact weight.
+It’s one of the lighter cordless heat guns available, making it a good choice for extended overhead work.

 Pros